1st RADIO TECHNOLOGIES

 new facility planning / design and much more.

-I'm a former staff engineer with the prestigious Washington, D.C. consulting radio engineering firm of Jules Cohen and Associates, was a commercial
+I'm a former staff engineer with a prestigious Washington, D.C. consulting radio engineering firm, was a commercial

 broadcast radio station proprietor / General Manager and additionally was employed as Chief Engineer and/or Director of Engineering